wp-plugins/bulletproof-security/readme.txt

 5. BulletProof Security - Login Security and Monitoring

 == Changelog ==

+= .48.6 =
+* Custom Code Additions: Custom Code now includes additional Text Areas/Text Boxes for every possible section of code in the Root and wp-admin .htaccess files
+* A jQuery Accordian has been added to Custom Code to ensure that the correct Custom Code Text Areas/Text Boxes are being used, better functionality and visual enhancement.
+* Windows IIS check/dismiss notice.
+Displays a dismissable alert for folks who have Windows IIS Servers that allow .htaccess rewriting or have ISAPI_Rewrite installed which allows/converts .htaccess rewriting.
+* Reset / Recheck Dismiss Notices added to Security Status page
+* Lots of other improvements
+* Enjoy!

 = .48.5 =
 * Bug fix: Conditional wrap added to /includes/login-security.php